3D Printing Material: Brass

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object you will note that the price changes automatically.
 The pricing is based on a series of factors, including: total volume, object size, and bounding box.

-Turn around time for our brass material is 13 to 18 business days.
+Turn around time for our brass material is 7 to 9 business days.
+The plating option can extend the processing time by 2 days on average.
 That delay can vary depending on our 3D printers' load.
 The estimated shipping time is also calculated automatically as the object is uploaded.

 Delivery time is in addition to the processing time.
 The shipping speed is determined by the shipping option you choose at checkout.